jaykay12/tech/_posts/2020-8-6-spring-boot.md

     }
 ```

-- `@Controller`: Class-level annotation | Specialization of _@Component_ | Marks a class as a web request handler & is often used to serve web pages.
+- `@Controller`: Class-level annotation.
+Specialization of _@Component_ | Marks a class as a web request handler & is often used to serve web pages.

 ```java
     @Controller